reczoo/RecZoo/matching/cf/SimpleX/README.md

 ## Environments

-Note that our experiments were conducted in the following environment settings.
-To reproduce our results, we strongly suggest to use the same settings.
-However, the source code may be compatible with some higher Pytorch versions (e.g., Pytorch 1.11.0).
+Our experiments were conducted in the following environment settings.
+For reproducibility, please follow the instructions [#32](https://github.com/reczoo/RecZoo/discussions/32) to install the dependent packages.

 + Hardware